 Instructions

-- Add chopped rhubarb and strawberries to a medium pot.
+- Simmer fruit.
+Add chopped rhubarb and strawberries to a medium pot.
 Cook over medium heat for 15-20 minutes, stirring occasionally, until fruit has completely softened and cooked down.
+Turn off heat.

-- Use an immersion blender to blend the fruit for a smoother jam, or mash with a potato masher for a bulkier jam.
+- Blend fruit.
+Use an immersion blender to blend the fruit for a smoother jam, or mash with a potato masher for a bulkier jam.
 Stir in honey, lemon juice, and chia seeds.
-Let cool slightly.
+Let the mixture cool slightly; it'll thicken as it cools.

 Notes